bredele/lego/Readme.md

 ### Architecture

-Maple.js provides an express-like api that allows to split a large web application into smaller pieces (calles apps).
+Maple.js provides an express-like api that allows to split a large web application into smaller pieces (called apps).

 ```js
 var maple = require('maple');